lildude/HB-Cumulus/README.txt

 REVISION HISTORY
 ----------------

+1.6 - Added block support for Habari 0.7
 1.5	- Updated tagcloud.swf to that provided with WP-Cumulus 1.23
 	- Updated swfobject to version 2.2
 	- Improved HTML validity